How to Register a Party

 The registration of new political parties in Alberta is governed under sections 6 and 7 of the Election Finances and Contributions Disclosure Act (EFCDA).
 This process requires reserving a party name and fulfilling qualifications before applying for registration as a party.

-Reserving a Party Name
+Reserving a Proposed Party Name

 - We will notify you in writing if your request is approved or declined